 The University of Alabama has a proud heritage of educating our nation’s finest students to become executives and professionals in risk management and insurance.
-In 1921, Dean Lee Bidgood taught the first insurance course at the University; only five years after Dr. Solomon S. Huebner taught the first such course at The Wharton School, University of Pennsylvania.
+In 1921, Dean Lee Bidgood taught the first insurance course at the University; only five years after Dr. Solomon S. Huebner taught the first such course at The Wharton School at the University of Pennsylvania.
 In November 2007, the Actuarial Science program was established with the guidance of the Society of Actuaries and Casualty Actuarial Society.
-The IRMAS program has continued to prosper through the vision and effort of dedicated industry professionals, and has become one of the premier undergraduate programs at the University of Alabama.
+The IRMAS program has continued to prosper through the vision and effort of dedicated industry professionals and has become one of the premier undergraduate programs at The University of Alabama.

 The IRMAS program prepares graduates for professional careers that will enhance the economic security of our society.
 Specializing in IRMAS provides a wide variety of interesting and stimulating career opportunities.
-Academically, students are able to explore their individual needs and interests through core courses in general business, advanced courses in insurance and risk management, and a variety of developmental opportunities.
+Academically, students are able to explore their individual needs and interests through core courses in general business, advanced IRMAS specialized courses, and a variety of professional development opportunities.

 In today’s global economy, organizations and individuals must respond to numerous uncertainties: property-liability loss exposures, retirement planning, employee benefit programs, cost of litigation or judgment, and various other financial risks.
 The practice of managing risk against major loss and coordinating responses to the full spectrum of risks are the responsibilities of professionals in the interrelated fields of insurance, risk management and actuarial science.

-The IRMAS program is home to three specializations: (1) Insurance & Financial Services, (2) Risk Management, or (3) Actuarial Science.
-The curriculum for these specializations are divided into two categories: (1) Insurance and Risk Management, and (2) Actuarial Science.
-To find complete details about degree, major and/or program requirements see The University of Alabama Undergraduate Catalog.
+The IRMAS Program has two specialized curriculum tracks: (1) Insurance and Risk Management, and (2) Actuarial Science.
+To find complete details about the degree, major and/or program requirements see The University of Alabama Undergraduate Catalog.

-Specialized Insurance and Risk Management coursework consist of seven courses, of which students are required to take FI 341, plus two IRMAS electives.
+Specialized Insurance and Risk Management coursework consist of seven courses.
+IRM students are required to take FI 341, plus two IRM elective courses.

 FI 341 – Principles of Risk Management and Insurance.
-Introductory study of life insurance and "personal lines" of property insurance, especially homeowners insurance and auto insurance.
-Economic environment of insurance and how to read and evaluate insurance contracts.
+An introductory study of life insurance and "personal lines" of property insurance, especially homeowners insurance and auto insurance.
+The economic environment of insurance and how to read and evaluate insurance contracts.
 Examines different types of life insurance contracts as well as savings and investment alternatives and their uses in estate planning.